magnetenstad/react-express-node-mysql/README.md

 # Demo for a webapp with the React - Express - Node - SQLite stack

 ## Steps to reproduce (~ 20 min)
-1. Install Node.js from https://nodejs.org/en/ if you don't already have it installed.
+1. Install Node.js from https://nodejs.org/en/ if you don't already have it installed

 ### Create a backend Node server with Express
 2. Initialize git project, e.g. with `git init` or from GitHub/GitLab